samanthacabrera/samanthacabrera/README.md

 # 👋 Hi, I'm Sam!

 I'm a full-stack software engineer based in Denver, specializing in web development and UX/UI design.
 I'm passionate about creating digital solutions that combine creativity and functionality.
 Through this fusion, I find fulfillment and purpose in my work.
-Feel free to contact me at [samantha.n.cabrera@gmail.com](mailto:samantha.n.cabrera@gmail.com).

 ## 🚀 Deployed Projects